DOAJ/doaj/static_content/_apply/content/guide.md

 Applications that contain information that is inaccurate or wrong, or that have answers missing, are automatically rejected.

 Journals that are rejected must wait 6 months from the date of rejection before applying again unless otherwise advised by DOAJ.

 ---

-## Recommendations

-We recommend that:
-- journals use a plagiarism checking software.
-You must specify the name and make of the software.

-- publishers are fully transparent about their publication fees and other fees.

-- the journal publishes ORCiD IDs with the articles.

-- the ORCiD IDs of editorial board members and reviewers are displayed.

-- publishers make all citations available according to the [I4OC goals](https://i4oc.org/#goals).

-- the journal uses an archiving scheme which is a registered Keeper in the [Keepers Registry](https://keepers.issn.org/)

----